 Antichrist is not a personal name, nor does it refer to one specific person.
 Like the word Christ, it denotes a modus operandi; a doing, a way of operating.
 If anointing inaugurates someone into a highest earthly rank, "disanointing" places a person below someone else.

-John writes that God is light and we can not walk in the darkness and simultaneously have fellowship with Him (1 John 1:5-6) or other humans (1:7), and explains: "Kids, it's getting dark.
-You have heard that the disanointer would come, and now many have become disanointed; that's how we know it's getting dark" (2:28).
+John writes that God is light and we cannot walk in the darkness and simultaneously have fellowship with him (1 John 1:5-6) or other humans (1:7), and explains: "Kids, it's getting dark.
+You have heard that the disanointer would come, and now many have become disanointed; that's how we know it's getting dark" (2:18).
 These disanointed all engaged some kind of system in which they forfeited their direct link to God, and subsequently their ability to obey whatever God was telling them, or to go wherever God was trying to steer them.

 John's "kids", however, had an anointing from the Holy One, and therefore had no earthly superior (1 John 2:20).
 The disanointer is the one who denies the Father and the Son (2:22), namely by stating that between the Father and the Son (or the kids) there has to be someone who's had special training or has a special permit from the government; someone who keeps the kids scared of and disconnected from the Lord and tied up in a grid.
 What a horrendous crime!
 It's the same person who uses words like brotherhood and fatherland and honor and glory, and rouses up men into armies and sends them off to fight for profit while believing that only they are serving some holy and invisible God.

 I'm writing you because of the people who are trying to dupe you.
 Let me make one thing clear: the anointing you received from him stays with you.
 You don't need anyone teaching you because his anointing teaches you about everything.